mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

-## Replication Factor (RF)
+## Replication Factor
 The total number of replicas across the cluster is referred to as the replication factor (RF).
 A replication factor of 1 means that there is only one copy of each row in the cluster.
 If the node containing the row goes down, the row cannot be retrieved.
 A replication factor of 2 means two copies of each row, where each copy is on a different node.
 All replicas are equally important; there is no primary or master replica.

 Given a cluster of `N+1` nodes (a master and
 `N`  worker nodes), if data replication factor